GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Online Case Study

-To illustrate the usage of the GUIGuard framework, we present a GUIGuard case, which adapts an existing agent by integrating GUIGuard’s privacy extraction, privacy protection, and task execution components.
-We then conduct experiments on the AndroidWorld~\cite{Android} benchmark to evaluate the framework’s performance from a practical deployment perspective.
+To illustrate the practical usage of the GUIGuard framework, the original manuscript presents a GUIGuard case, which adapts an existing agent by integrating GUIGuard’s privacy extraction, privacy protection, and task-execution components.
+Experiments are then conducted on AndroidWorld to evaluate the framework from a deployment perspective.